raspberrypilearning/jazzy-jumpers/en/step_3.md

 + If you like, you can use the fill tool to change the colours of the costumes.
 Change the name of the costume too so that it matches the new colour.

 + Make sure you leave the **none** costume at the end, and make sure it is plain white.
+The white costume is shown when the player is trying to remember the jumper.

-+ You can change the colours or pictures on all four parts of the jumper if you want to.
++ You can change the colours or pictures on all four sprites which make up the jumper if you want to - these are the sprites `jumper`, `stripes`, `trim` and `picture`.